Pakhi-v/Cinemava/README.md

-# Cinemava - Navigating you through cinema
+# Cinemava - Navigating you through Cinema/TV

 # ABOUT
 This is a completely responsive web app based on TMDB API, build using React js. <br>